This post may contain affiliate links. Please read our disclosure policy.

 Storage instructions

-Store leftovers in an airtight container at room temperature easily for 2 days, and up to 4 if fully frosted.
+Store leftovers in an airtight container at room temperature for 2 days—or up to 4 days if it’s fully frosted.

-For longer storage, let the cake cool completely wrap it in freezer-safe wrap, and freeze it unfrosted or frosted for up to 4 months.
-Defrost at room temperature, frost and serve.
+For longer storage, let the cake cool completely, then wrap it tightly in freezer-safe wrap.
+Freeze frosted or unfrosted for up to 4 months.
+Defrost at room temperature before frosting and serving.

 Why did my cake sink?